RUBBER CARE & TIPS

 Remember that wearing gear is not consent.
 Make sure to ask before touching anyone in gear and treat all people with respect at social events

-The Chicago Rubber Club has hosted past events at CellBlock, Touché, Jackhammer/The Hole.
+The Chicago Rubber Club events are hosted at LGBTQ+ venues arou

 Do you know of another Chicago-based kink bar?
 Let us know and we’re happy to add it to the page!